 About the Film

-College roommates navigate a year of challenges, raw emotions and unique successes inherent in a mentorship program that pairs students with and without intellectual disabilities in a campus environment.
+College roommates & friends navigate a year of challenges, raw emotions, and unique successes inherent in a mentorship program that pairs students with and without intellectual disabilities in a campus environment.

-As a participatory and reflexive documentary, And They Were Roommates: Navigating Inclusive Mentorship in Higher Education provides insight and counsel to the questions, thoughts, strategies, and triumphs that are uncovered when students with and without intellectual and developmental disabilities work to foster mutually beneficial and sustainable mentor/mentee relationships.
+As a participatory and reflexive documentary, And They Were Roommates: Navigating Inclusive Mentorship in Higher Education provides thematic insight and counsel to the questions, thoughts, strategies, and triumphs that are uncovered when students with and without intellectual and developmental disabilities work to foster mutually beneficial and sustainable mentor/mentee relationships as well as friendships.

 Meghan.